 I know that most Brits discovered the Dordogne in the seventies but last week was my first trip.

 The first thing that struck me is how so very rural, France is.
 You can drive for many miles and not even go through the odd village.
 A quick google and I now know that France has roughly the same size population as the UK but the UK is only a third of the size of France.
-I’m always banging on about us being a small over-populated island with limited resources!
-(Rant over.)
+This justifies my rants about us being a small over-populated island with limited resources!

 I love the architecture there; even the new build is stylish and blends easily with the old.
 We went to a little place called Couze-et-Saint-Front, for lunch at Au Fil de l’Eau; there were some beautiful properties there.
 The yellow stone, the wooden shutters at the windows and the elegant door canopies – it’s all lovely.